SethFalco/red-panda-emotes/CONTRIBUTING.md

 Before contributing, please keep in mind that this repository is under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode) license.

-**This is a very permissive and perpetual public license which grants anyone the right to use the work for any purpose, including commercial.**
+**This is a permissive and perpetual license which grants anyone the right to use the work for any purpose, including commercial.**

-Please read the terms before submitting assets to the project.
+Read the terms before submitting assets to the project.
 A [human readable summary of CC BY](https://creativecommons.org/licenses/by/4.0/) is also available.

 ## Conventions